romelBen/melo-homelab/metal/roles/upgrade/README.md

 ## Known issues
 - Debian 11: Without setting `ansible_python_interpreter=/usr/bin/python3` explicitly, the `apt` module will try to install `python-apt` on the fly, which fails.
 See [this issue](https://github.com/ansible/ansible/issues/69053) for more details.
-- CentOS 8: Reboot detection does not work as there is a flag missing for the dnf needs-restarting plugin.
-No reboot will be performed at any time.
-- Fedora 32 and earlier: Service restart detection does not work as there is a flag missing for the dnf needs-restarting plugin.
-No service restarts will be performed at any time.
-- **opensuse 15 and 42**: A missing dependency does not allow installation of a dependent tool.
-A workaround is in place.
-Also the upgrade process seems unstable.
-I will list these distributions as stable regarding below mentioned OS compatibility check anyway as currently the role does not seem to break stuff, but please be careful!
-Also feel free to give me a hint, if you know how to fix this stuff.
-- **opensuse 15 and 42**: The service restart detection uses a 'brute force' approach, as the output of `zypper ps -s` is a pain in the bum to parse.
-So for now these OS will simply reboot if any services need to be restarted.

 ## Requirements
 When using the reporting via Telegram feature: